logicalbhanu/Conversion-of-EEG-to-MRI-with-Unet/README.md

-This repo contain the code for changing the data of the EEG to its corresponding MRI.
+This repo contain the code for conversion of the EEG data to its corresponding MRI.